 You can select a subscription fee of just under 50 dollars to $99 to include extra features like inventory and customer management, but additional software features will hike up your subscription fee.

 P.S.
-We wouldn't recommend renting equipment let alone the costly subscription.
-Check out this article to know why.
+We wouldn't recommend renting equipment, nevermind the costly subscription.

 Moneris offers software integration, a hosted payments page/e-commerce site Moneris Online, and Moneris Checkout, which can be integrated with your website.
 Still, they may charge extra for tools or integration with other platforms or your current POS platform.